Aim

 Referrals to support services

-There are a number of options that can be offered to a child and their family before, during and after a death.
-Where time permits, it can be helpful to discuss these with the family early so that we can provide an environment that best suits the family
+There are several options that can be offered to a child and their family before, during and after a death.
+Where time permits, it can be helpful to discuss these with the family early so that we can provide an environment that best suits the family and

 Pastoral Care

-If a family wishes to have their own faith leader present the team are able to assist families in facilitating communication with the appropriate persons.
+If a family wishes to have their own faith leader present the team can assist families in facilitating communication with the appropriate persons.

 Social Work